Encoders are used to define formats into which raw sources should be

 Please refer to the Gstreamer encoder page for a detailed explanation of this encoder.

 For a detailed presentation of external encoders, see this page.

 %external(channels=2,samplerate=44100,header=true, restart_on_crash=false, restart_on_metadata,restart_after_delay=30, process="progname")

 Only one of

-be passed.
-The delay is specified in seconds.
+restart_after_delay should be passed.
+The delay is

-as a string, without
+passed directly as a string, without